Assembly Line Balancing

 - Consider weighted average times vs. peak model times.
 When balancing to a weighted average, some units will be allowed to exceed takt because others will fall below takt.
 When balancing to the peak model, the takt time is set so that it is never exceeded.

 - Support parallel operator and shared operator strategies.
 When a single task exceeds takt time, parallel operators can work on alternating units to keep the line running.
 Shared operators work in multiple stations to perform their assigned job.

 View and filter data in tables, charts, and graphical formats to perform detailed analysis and presentations.
-Reports can be exported to Excel for further manipulation.
+Reports can be exported to Excel or other reporting applications for further manipulation.